Connecticut Research and Experimental Expenditures Credit

 Historical Past-Year Versions of Connecticut Form CT-1120 RC

-We have a total of nine past-year versions of Form CT-1120 RC in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form CT-1120 RC in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120RC, 2016 Research and Experimental Expenditures Tax Credit